William Lewis Reece

-William Lewis Reece (born July 1, 1959) is an American serial killer, rapist and kidnapper.
-In 2015, he was linked via DNA to the 1997 cold case murder of a girl in Oklahoma, for which he was subsequently convicted and sentenced to death.
-Not long after, he confessed to three murders associated with the Texas Killing Fields, for which he was convicted and sentenced to life imprisonment in 2022.
+William Lewis Reece (born July 1, 1959) is an American serial killer, rapist, and trucker formerly active in the U.S. States of Oklahoma and Texas.
+He is currently incarcerated in Texas and awaiting a death penalty sentence in Oklahoma.

+In 2015, he was linked via DNA to the 1997 cold case murder of a woman in Oklahoma, for which he was subsequently convicted and sentenced to death in 2021.
+Not long after, he pled guilty to three different murders associated with the Texas Killing Fields in Galveston and Brazoria counties, and was sentenced to three life sentences in 2022.

-Biography
+Early life, career and marriages

 William Lewis Reece was born on July 1, 1959, in Oklahoma, one of 13 siblings.
-He spent his youth in the cities of Yukon and Anadarko.
-Due to his parents' financial issues, he was forced to quit school after the ninth grade and take on a job as a farm laborer.
+He was raised on a farm near Yukon, but also spent time in foster care.
+Due to his parents' financial issues, he was forced to quit school after the ninth grade and take on a job horseshoeing.
 In 1979, he married Judy Flaming after she became pregnant.

 After their marriage, Reece enlisted in the Oklahoma National Guard, but left after some time.
 His wife divorced him a year into their marriage.
-Reece convinced her to remarry him, and the couple had a second child shortly afterward.
-Flaming said Reese began drinking heavily and being physically abusive.
-In 1982, Flaming went to the police after a beating and said that her husband had threatened to kill her with a knife and shotgun.
-She divorced him.
+Reece convinced her to remarry him, and the couple had a second child shortly afterward.Flaming said Reece began became physically abusive.
+During their second marriage, Flaming went to the police after a beating and said that her husband had threatened to kill her with a knife and shotgun.
+She divorced him again shortly afterward in 1982.

-Reece remarried, but his second wife divorced him a few months into their marriage.
+Reece remarried, but his second wife divorced as well.
+Later in life, he would find work as a trucker.

-Crimes

-Sexual assaults, imprisonment, and release
+1980s rapes, convictions, and imprisonment

 In April 1986, Reece kidnapped the 19-year-old daughter of a sheriff's deputy.
 The woman was driving to a local gym when her car stalled.
 Reece, who worked as a truck driver at the time, lured her into his truck with the promise of taking her to the nearest payphone.
-Instead, he tied the woman up and raped her.
-Reece then drove the victim to a nearby motel, where he rented a room for the night.
+Instead, he tied the woman up and raped her in several parking lots.
 He allowed her to use the bathroom, giving her an opportunity to escape and call the police.
-Reece was arrested and charged but was released from custody after paying his bail.
+Reece was arrested and charged with kidnapping and oral sodomy, but was released from custody after paying his bail.

-While at large, a month after his release, he sexually assaulted another woman and was re-arrested.
+While awaiting trial, he sexually assaulted another woman.
 He was put on trial for both rapes, found guilty, and sentenced to 25 years imprisonment.
 His attorneys appealed the conviction to a criminal court, which granted a review of his case.
 The results indicated that there were procedural errors in Reece's criminal case, causing his sentence to be reduced and leading to his parole in October 1996.
+He served 10 years.

+1997 release and killings

 After his release, Reece moved into his mother's home in Anadarko, Oklahoma.
 In early 1997, he regained his driver's license and moved to Houston, Texas.
+In 2016, Reece confessed to several killings during the summer of 1997.